zynachs/s3k-monitor/project-report.md

 ### Introduction

-Almost all software contains bugs and one of the most, if not the most, common type of software bug withing computer security is related to memory vulnerabilities.
-Memory corruption, code corruption, control-flow hijacking are some examples of attacks which would allow an attacker to influence a system partially or completely.
-Fortunately, there exists protective mechanisms to counter these well-known attacks.
+Modern software systems are filled with bugs and security issues mostly as result of the sheer size and complexity of them, which also makes them hard to detect and prevent [[1]](#references).
+One idea to solve this issue is to implement strong security measures in the most privileged software, the operating system, which hopefully can prevent vulnerabilities in higher level applications from resulting in a system wide compromise.
+S3k is one such project which aims to create an OS kernel free from bugs, proven by formal methods.

+One of the most common type of software bug within computer security is related to memory vulnerabilities [[2]](#references).
+Applications written in low level languages that are “memory unsafe” can enable an attacker to alter the program or even gain full control over the control-flow.
+Memory corruption, code corruption and control-flow hijacking are examples of attacks on memory vulnerabilities.
+Memory corruption is the start of any attack on memory, a small error in the code that gives an attacker the opportunity to modify the program.
+This can for example be to force an array pointer to unallocated memory and create a buffer overflow.
+In later stage this can be used to overwrite the program code which then becomes a code corruption attack.
+Another approach is control flow hijacking where the instruction pointer is manipulated to point towards code injected by the attacker.
+Fortunately, there are policy's that can be enforced to prevent this kind of attacks, and the goal of this project is to implement some of them to s3k.

 ### The security issue

-This project covers the prevention of code injection and execution of arbitrary code on s3k[[1]](#references).
+This project covers the prevention of code injection and execution of arbitrary code on s3k.
 The problem to be solved consists of three parts, a malicious actor can write and execute arbitrary code if:
 1. a program can execute code from the memory intended for program data.
 2. a program can write code into the section of memory intended for instructions, i.e., the program can rewrite its own code.
 3. a program is not authenticated before executing.